E (2006 film): Release and reception

-E was released on 21 October 2006 during Diwali festival alongside Varalaru, Vallavan, Thalaimagan, Vattaram and Dharmapuri.
+E was released on 21 October 2006 during Diwali.
 Malini Mannath of Chennai Online wrote "If the director here had focused more on the issue he was tackling, and not got distracted by commercial trappings and compromises, E..' would have turned out to be a better product".
 Malathi Rangarajan of The Hindu wrote, "It is apparent that maker Jhananathan of the national award-winning [Iyarkai] has worked hard on a new thought.
 That in itself warrants much credit".
 Atishay Abbhi of Rediff.com wrote, "Jeeva's hard-hitting performance is the sole saving grace.
 This is one of the few reasons why one can spend money on this movie".

 Lajjavathi of Kalki praised the acting of Jeeva, Nayanthara and other actors while also praised music, cinematography and art direction and concluded saying Jananathan has worked hard to make people understand the socially responsible film.
-Cinesouth wrote "Director S P Jananathan will get his due credit for not treating cinema as an entertainment but for communicating something very important".
+Cinesouth wrote, "Director S P Jananathan will get his due credit for not treating cinema as an entertainment but for communicating something very important".
 Sify wrote, "E is a bold new cinema with some great performance from its lead characters especially Jeeva who has come out with a powerhouse performance [...]
 On the downside the film lacks entertainment and the second half drags".

-Accolades

 Pasupathy won the Tamil Nadu State Film Award for Best Villain.